evrimtatman/TrendyolAssignmentHelpSupportPage/README.md

-# TrendyolAssignmentHelpSupportPage
+# trendyol_helpsupportpage_testing
-Trendyol Help Support Page Order List menu items text compare cases.
+This repo includes testing the list of questions under the My Orders container of the Help and Support Page on the trendyol.com site.